firtoz/react-router-do-boilerplate/README.md

 - Tailwind CSS for styling
 - Biome for linting and formatting
 - Vitest for testing
+  - Unit tests for packages
+  - Integration tests with Miniflare environment
 - Hono for API routing in Durable Objects
 - Custom type-safe fetcher for Hono apps and Durable Objects